Real-Serious-Games/Factory/README.md

 ### Example Unity Project

-At RSG we use the Factory with Unity3D, so we have prepared an example Unity project that demonstrates how to use the factory.
+At [Real Serious Games](https://github.com/real-serious-games) we use the Factory with Unity3D, so we have prepared an example Unity project that demonstrates how to use the factory.

 As Unity projects are largish... we have put this example in its own repository, available here: [https://github.com/Real-Serious-Games/Unity3D-Factory-Example](https://github.com/Real-Serious-Games/Unity3D-Factory-Example)